Once State-Extirpated Piping Plovers Nest in Pennsylvania

-CURRENT STATUS: The piping plover ( Charadrius melodus) is extirpated from Pennsylvania and highly imperiled across its North American breeding range.
+Current Status: The piping plover (Charadrius melodus) is extremely rare in Pennsylvania and highly imperiled across its North American breeding range.
 Three geographically distinct breeding populations are recognized, each federally listed and protected under the Endangered Species Act of 1973.
-If piping plovers breed again in Pennsylvania in 2017, the first time since the 1950s, piping plovers are managed as part of the federally endangered Great Lakes population, the smallest and most vulnerable of the three populations.
+Returning to nest once again in Pennsylvania in 2017, the first time since the 1950s, piping plovers are managed as part of the federally endangered Great Lakes population, the smallest and most vulnerable of the three populations.
 The other two populations, Atlantic Coast and Northern Great Plains, are federally threatened.
 All migratory and wintering piping plovers are federally protected as threatened species.
 In addition, piping plovers are safeguarded through the federal Migratory Bird Treaty Act of 1918 and Pennsylvania's Game and Wildlife Code.
 Current state listed as endangered, the piping plover is a highest-priority Species of Greatest Conservation Need in the

-POPULATION TREND: Historically, several hundred pairs of Great Lakes piping plovers nested on every Great Lakes shoreline.
-Until the mid 1950s, about 15 breeding pairs nested regularly on Gull Point at Presque Isle State Park, Erie County.
+Population Trend: Historically, several hundred pairs of Great Lakes piping plovers nested on every Great Lakes shoreline.
+Until the mid-1950s, about 15 breeding pairs nested regularly on Gull Point at Presque Isle State Park, Erie County.
 When the Great Lakes population was granted federal protection under the Endangered Species Act in 1986, only 17 breeding pairs remained and all were restricted to the state of Michigan.
-In 2009, the Great Lakes population had grown to 71 breeding pairs found in three U.S. states and Ontario, Canada.
+In 2017, the Great Lakes population grew to 76 breeding pairs found in four U.S. states and Ontario, Canada.
 Piping plovers are rare but regular fall and casual spring migrants at Presque Isle State Park.
-In 2011 and 2012, historic nesting habitat in the Gull Point Natural Area was restored through federal funding.
+In 2011 and 2012, historic nesting habitat in the Gull Point Natural Area was re-stored through federal funding.
 Piping plovers have briefly visited nesting habitat at Presque Isle State Park during spring and fall, renewing hope for the return of this species to Pennsylvania.
 Indeed, two pairs successfully nested in the Gull Point Natural Area in 2017.
 2017 marked the first nesting on every Great Lake since 1955.